DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization

-\paragraph{Quantitative} Table~\ref{tab:eval:comparison} provides an overview of quantitative comparisons, highlighting DragPoser's effective balance between IK-like hard constraint representation and high-quality pose reconstruction, an attribute commonly associated with deep-learning methods.
+\paragraph*{Quantitative} Table~\ref{tab:eval:comparison} provides an overview of quantitative comparisons, highlighting DragPoser's effective balance between IK-like hard constraint representation and high-quality pose reconstruction, an attribute commonly associated with deep-learning methods.
 In these experiments, we found that DragPoser faces limitations in high-ambiguity three-sensor scenarios, particularly when lacking hip sensor data, resulting in performance below that of AvatarPoser.

-In the six sensors setup (head, hands, hip, and feet), DragPoser surpasses AvatarPoser+ and FinalIK in pose quality, aligning with SparsePoser's performance in \emph{Joint Error}.
-Most importantly, DragPoser excels in \emph{End-Effector Error}, outperforming both deep-learning methods and slightly improving results compared to FinalIK.
-This superiority is primarily attributed to the Pose Optimization process in the latent space, which utilizes the Pose Autoencoder's Decoder for achieving deep-learning-like pose quality, while concurrently allowing for the fulfillment of hard constraints akin to traditional IK.
+In the six sensors setup (head, hands, hip, and feet), DragPoser surpasses AvatarPoser+, FinalIK and HuMoR in pose quality, aligning with SparsePoser's performance in \emph{Joint Error}.
+Most importantly, DragPoser excels in \emph{End-Effector Error}, outperforming all deep-learning methods and slightly improving results compared to FinalIK.
+This superiority is primarily attributed to the Pose Optimization process in the latent space, which utilizes the Pose Autoencoder's Decoder for achieving deep-learning-like pose quality, while concurrently allowing for the fulfillment of hard constraints as traditional IK.
 Despite the enhancement in \emph{Positional Error}, DragPoser encounters a slight increase in \emph{Rotational Error}.
 Finally, we observe that the \emph{Velocity Error} performance mirrors that of SparsePoser, with FinalIK having the best performance but with a higher standard deviation.

 We also experimented with further reducing the input signals to four sensors placed in the head, hands and hip.
 This is a highly challenging scenario for leg pose reconstruction.
 In this context, DragPoser exhibits a slight advantage over AvatarPoser and HuMoR in positional and rotational errors, however, with a slightly higher \emph{Velocity Error} compared to AvatarPoser.
 It is important to note that, despite the reduced sensor count, DragPoser continues to maintain high end-effector accuracy (in this case, we take into account only the four sensors).